ppaschos/snowmass-connect-docs/docs/index.md

     +ProjectName="snowmass21"
     Queue 1

+Refer to the HTCondor manual for more information on customizing your submission scripts: https://research.cs.wisc.edu/htcondor/manual/v8.6/2_5Submitting_Job.html

+In this simple case, the user requests a remote worker node where the module environment is available

 The file run.sh is an executablle script that contains the list of commands that executes your workload along with any directives that move data as noted above.
-By default, the submission script above will use the HTCondor file transfer method to transfer the `Executable` to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
-Users can small files to and from the grid you can use the HTCondor file transfer method by including the following two lines in the submission script above:
+An example By default, the submission script above will use the HTCondor file transfer method to transfer the `Executable` to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
+Users can transfer small files to and from the grid you can use the HTCondor file transfer method by including the following two lines in the submission script above:

     transfer_input_files = <comma separated files or directories>
     transfer_output_files = <comma separated files or directories>

-Refer to the HTCondor manual for more information on customizing your submission scripts: https://research.cs.wisc.edu/htcondor/manual/v8.6/2_5Submitting_Job.html

 ## Data Management and Grid Transfers